High Strength 3D Printing Service in Malaysia

 Get Your Strong Parts Within Days, Not Weeks or Months.

-To provide some example applications, parts that can be 3D printed are for example, jigs and fixture, functional prototypes, and End of Arm Tooling (EOAT).
+To provide some example applications, parts that can be 3D printed are for example, Jigs and Fixture, Functional Prototypes, End Effectors, and Spare Parts On-Demand Production.

 Although these applications requires some amount of strength, our focus on 3D printing engineering grade materials has made 3D printing for this applications possible, allowing these applications to be completed at a much shorter lead time.